abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ## Codes

 The `Codes/` folder contains the Python scripts utilized in this work.
-These scripts support data preparation, analysis, post-processing, visualization, and other workflow steps associated with the MACE MLIP development, PCA analysis, molecular dynamics simulations, and figure generation.

 ---